hashicorp/terraform-provider-google/website/docs/r/cloudbuildv2_connection.html.markdown

   (Optional)
   Allows clients to store small amounts of arbitrary data.

-**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
-Please refer to the field `effective_labels` for all of the labels present on the resource.
+**Note**: This field is non-authoritative, and will only manage the annotations present in your configuration.
+Please refer to the field `effective_annotations` for all of the annotations present on the resource.

 * `disabled` -
   (Optional)